 Referrals for Long-Term Support

 At Mayflower Detox in MA, we focus on short-term rehab care to help a person detox and take steps towards a drug-free life.
-However, the long-term social, psychological, and health consequences of addiction can make recovery a lasting challenge.
+However, addiction’s long-term social, psychological, and health consequences can make recovery a lasting challenge.
 Every time a patient leaves our doors, we ensure they have access to our robust network of providers for long-term social and psychiatric care.

-However a person arrives at Adderall addiction, they deserve the help they need to get clean.
-The Mayflower team is dedicated to helping people regain control of their lives with our medically assisted Adderall Detox services in MA.
-If you struggle with addiction to amphetamines or are planning an intervention for a loved one with these problems, reach out to us today to learn more about how we can help.
+However a person arrives at being an Adderall addict, they deserve the help they need to get clean.
+The Mayflower team is dedicated to helping people regain control of their lives with our treatment program in MA.

 From the Mayflower Blog